wieslawsoltes/Dock/docs/dock-docking-groups.md

     VisibleDockables = new List<IDockable>() // Empty
 };

-// Any dockable can be dropped into an empty dock
+// Any dockable can be dropped into an empty dock locally
 ```

+### Understanding Global vs Local Docking

+- **Global Docking** occurs when dragging dockables across different dock containers or windows (e.g., dragging from one window to another's proportional dock area)
+- **Local Docking** occurs when dragging dockables within the same dock container (e.g., reordering tabs or docking to specific positions within the same dock)

+The key difference is that global docking is designed to be more permissive for non-grouped content, allowing flexible workspace organization, while local docking maintains strict group isolation to prevent accidental mixing of incompatible content.

 ## Practical Examples